Woodswomen, Inc.: Philosophy and trip outcomes

-Judith Niemi explained part of Woodswomen's philosophy as, "Not worrying about competition, achievement, ego.
+Judith Niemi explained part of Woodswomen's philosophy as, "not worrying about competition, achievement, ego.
 Especially not thinking we are conquering nature."
 Many people go into the wilderness with the mindset of "conquering the great outdoors."
 Woodswomen trips worked to counter that mindset and instead learn through nature, getting to feel comfortable, and ending up feeling blissful, in the outdoors.
 The idea was that it was not important how far you went, how fast you climbed, etc., but rather what you saw, what you experienced, what you did.
 Guides completed extensive training and emphasis was placed on leadership styles.
 Woodswomen directors would look for "alternatives to hierarchical leadership and centralized authority," working to have everyone participate in decision-making.

-Especially in the early years of Woodswomen (1970s and '80s), many women did not have strong outdoors skills because they had not been given the opportunity to learn them.
-This would lead to women on outdoor trips being marginalized for their lack of skill and not getting the opportunity to learn.
-When men on trips would teach women some skills, it would be condescending and hierarchal, and women would get frustrated when they didn't get it right away.
+Especially in the early years of Woodswomen (1970s and 1980s), many women did not have strong outdoors skills because they had not been given the opportunity to learn them.
+This led to women on outdoor trips being marginalized for their lack of skill and not getting the opportunity to learn.
+When men on trips would teach women some skills, it would be condescending and hierarchical, and women would get frustrated when they didn't get it right away.

 "When women learn from women, they take more credit for learning," said Elizabeth Barnard in an interview.
 Traveling with other women also gets women out of passive roles they may take at home and on trips with men, where they may be marginalized in favor of having the supposedly stronger and faster men do the job.
 When men are not around, it's impossible for women to fall into gender roles in terms of the tasks they perform and the skills they must learn.

-In addition to learning new skills and becoming comfortable in the outdoors, one of the main byproducts of Woodswomen trips was increased self-esteem in participants.
+In addition to learning new skills and becoming comfortable in the outdoors, one of the main results of Woodswomen trips was increased self-esteem in participants.
 Women coming back from trips reported an increase in confidence, saying things like "now I know I can go for that job promotion."
 Woodswomen affiliates conducted research over the years about the outcomes of trips, and how empowered women felt by them.